cmillerl/cardiovascular-health-ml-model/README.md

 7. **To get a prediction**

-        All form fields must contain an integer (strings, floating points, and blank fields will cause an error)
+        All form fields must contain an integer.
+(Strings, floating points, and blank fields will cause an error.)

+        All radio buttons must have one option selected.

-        The checkbox ensuring you understand the medical disclaimer must be checked before making a prediction
+        The medical disclaimer checkbox must be checked before making a prediction.

+        Click "Make A Prediction" to receive a binary outcome.
+Low or High Risk of CVD.